 Taking the test during recruitment allows interviewees to identify candidates that possess the qualities they are looking for.
 It increases the efficiency of the hiring process.

-Validity and reliability of Myers Briggs Personality Test
+Validity and Reliability of Myers Briggs Personality Test (MBTI)

 An MBTI test must be administered by a qualified and trained practitioner.
 The tests also include a follow-up of the results.
-Nowadays it is possible to administer the questionnaire online through CPP, instrument publisher, Inc. After the test you receive a professional interpretation of the results.
+Nowadays, it is possible to administer the questionnaire online through CPP, instrument publisher, Inc. After the test, you will receive a professional interpretation of the results.

 The MBTI test is offered on our website.
 We use AI to interpret the results of the online personality test so the follow-up is quick, reliable, and efficient.